-One of the indicators of the strength of a brand in the hearts and minds of customers, brand preference or brand choice (BP/C) represents which brands are preferred under assumptions of equality in price and availability.
+One of the indicators of the strength of a brand in the hearts and minds of customers, brand preference or brand choice (BP/C) represents which branded product is preferred under specified conditions of price and availability.

 There are at least three classes of methodologies to measure brand preference: